SystemJargon/fortiguard-webfilter/.github/ISSUE_TEMPLATE/issue.md

 ---
-name: Support request
+name: Issue
-about: Raise a support request
+about: Raise an issue
 title: ''
-labels: support
+labels: issue
 assignees: ''
 ---